veracity/veracity-documentation/sections/servicebus/servicebus.md

 1. Now, you can copy or regenerate your connection strings.

-### Confidentiality
+## Confidentiality

-Service bus sends notifications only to relevant services and does not share information with parties that are not supposed to get it.
+Domain Events send notifications only to relevant services and does not share information with parties that are not supposed to get it.

 In detail: